Burial sites older than the pyramids of Giza, real Irish castles, rollercoasters, and a zoo! County Meath most certainly has something for everyone.

 One of the principal sites among Ireland’s Ancient East, the eastern rival to the Wild Atlantic Way, Newgrange is a 5,200-year-old passage tomb built by Stone Age farmers, making it older than Stonehenge and the Great Pyramids of Giza.

-In an incredible feat of architecture and engineering, the monument is perfectly aligned with the rising of the sun on the morning of the Winter Solstice, allowing sunlight to flood up the passageway and light up the chamber at its end.
-The large circular mound is 93 yards in diameter and 15 yards high while ringed by 97 large kerbstones, some of which are engraved with symbols called megalithic art.
+In an incredible feat of architecture and engineering, the monument is perfectly aligned with the rising sun on the morning of the Winter Solstice, allowing sunlight to flood the passageway and light the chamber at its end.
+The large circular mound is 93 yards in diameter and 15 yards high, and is ringed by 97 large kerbstones, some of which are engraved with symbols in a style known as megalithic art.

-As one of the original five provinces of Ireland, Meath fared well in ancient Ireland with thanks to the rich and easily-farmed lands of the Boyne Valley and Newgrange, along with its sister mounds at Knowth and Dowth, are proof of the rich lifestyle of the Co.
+As one of the original five provinces of Ireland, Meath fared well in ancient Ireland, thanks to the rich and easily-farmed lands of the Boyne Valley and Newgrange, along with its sister mounds at Knowth and Dowth, which are proof of the rich lifestyle of the Co.
 Meath farmers.
-Designated as a UNESCO World Heritage Site, the three mounds are magical to behold, knowing the depth of the history behind them and how long they have survived in a country greatly, greatly changed since their construction.
+Designated as a UNESCO World Heritage Site, the three mounds are magical to behold, knowing the depth of the history behind them and how long they have survived in a country that has greatly changed since their construction.

 More information: Newgrange.com